Tinkerforge/doc/en/source/Hardware/Master_Extensions/WIFI_Extension.rst

  initial enumeration after a reset.
 Therefore, you need to enable Low Power Mode after each reset.

-At the end, press "Save WIFI Configuration" to save the configuration.
+At the end, press "Save WIFI Configuration" to save the configuration permanently on the WIFI Extension.
 If another option then the Master Brick has to be restarted to apply the new configuration.
 After restart you should be able to reach the Master Brick by entering the IP address and port of the Brick in the Brick Viewer.